An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Postulates of quantum mechanics

 The first postulate of quantum mechanics is about \emph{state space} and \emph{state vector}.

-\begin{postulate}[State space and state vector] Associated to any isolated physical system is a complex vector space with inner product (that is, a Hilbert space) known as the \emph{state space} of the system.
+\begin{postulate}[State space and state vector] Associated to any isolated physical system is a separable complex Hilbert space known as the \emph{state space} of the system.
 The system is completely described by its \emph{state vector}, which is a unit vector in the system's state space.

 \end{postulate}

 The second postulate of quantum mechanics is about the \emph{composition} of systems.

 \begin{postulate}[Composition of systems] The state space of a composite physical system is the tensor product of the state spaces of the component physical systems.
 Moreover, if we have systems numbered $1$ through $n$, and system number~$i$ is prepared in the state~$\ket{\Psi_i}$, then the joint state of the total system is $\ket{\Psi_1}\otimes\ket{\Psi_2}\otimes\dots\otimes\ket{\Psi_n}$.